wireless-power-laboratory/featured-power/README.md

 Offer: The patent covers the ideation but is offered as a part of licensing as an _application extension_.

 Realization: In exchange for compensation: 1.
 Consulting time to devise ideal PoC, 2.
 Receive an implementation, 3.
 Collaborative patent to introduce the "spirit of" cooperation going forward, 4.
-For extra compensation, knowledge transfer.
+For extra compensation, training of staff and knowledge transfer.